 - He's been dogged by low-level but persistent rumours that his is not Charles' son, but rather the product of one of Princess Diana's several affairs.
 It doesn't help that he very much gets his looks from his mother's side — he's the spitting image of his maternal uncle Earl Spencer.
 He then grew a Badass Beard, which demonstrated a similarity to his grandfather Prince Philip and his great-great-grandfather King George V (and also the similarly red-haired and bearded Henry VIII, though hopefully without the whole multiple wives business).

-- He and Meghan have kept a low profile since their marriage, and that's understandable given his extremely poor opinion of the tabloids — after all, they obsessed over his mother's death, his own youthful hijinks, and their increasingly obsessive coverage of his wife (including her pregnancy and her relationship with her estranged father).
+- He and Meghan have kept a low profile since their marriage, and that's understandable given his extremely poor opinion of the tabloids — after all, they obsessed over his mother's death (which he blames them for, and not without reason), his own youthful hijinks, and their increasingly obsessive coverage of his wife (including her pregnancy and her relationship with her estranged father), the latter of which was often tinged with a streak of racism.
 In 2019, he and Meghan sued the Mail on Sunday for publishing one of Meghan's private letters; he issued a lengthy statement explaining that he could see the press doing to his wife what they did to his mother.
 The tabloids didn't stop, and in January 2020, he and Meghan stepped down as senior members of the Royal Family, even relinquishing their "HRH" titles (he's now styled "Harry, Duke of Sussex").
 This means that the couple no longer represent the Queen or receive public funds for their royal duties.
-This announcement blindsided everyone in the family (although they may have been trying to head off a leak in the press — the Queen revealed that they were up to speed for a while beforehand) and led to extensive negotiations about what their future would be, including the possibility of the couple moving part-time to Canada.note
+This announcement blindsided everyone in the family (although they may have been trying to head off a leak in the press — the Queen revealed that they were up to speed for a while beforehand) and led to extensive negotiations about what their future would be, including the possibility of the couple moving part-time to Canada, before eventually moving to Los Angeles.
+Donald Trump promptly declared that the U.S. wouldn't pay for their security (although no one suggested that they should).
+In February 2021, the palace confirmed that Harry and Meghan would not return as working members of the Royal Family, meaning that their honorary military appointments and royal patronages will be returned and redistributed.

 Prince Harry's wife, an American actress best known for her role as Rachel Zane in Suits, so unlike her husband, she's got her own page.